Bipolar II: What Is It And How Is It Different?

 Counseling options for bipolar II and related mental disorders

 Does bipolar make you crazy?
-Labeling persons with bipolar as "crazy" can be stigmatizing.
+Labeling people with bipolar as "crazy" can be stigmatizing.
 Bipolar disorder is a serious condition that can be managed with proper medication, like mood stabilizers, and therapy.
-If you feel you may be experiencing symptoms of bipolar I disorder, bipolar II disorder, or another subtype of bipolar disorder, consider reaching out to a counselor.
+If you think you may be experiencing symptoms of bipolar I disorder, bipolar II disorder, or another subtype of bipolar disorder, consider reaching out to a counselor.
 Millions of people experience this condition yearly, and you're not alone.
 If you struggle to find a provider in your area due to barriers like cost, availability, or schedule, you can also find a bipolar disorder therapist online.

 Takeaway

 Bipolar II disorder is a mental health condition and mood disorder categorized by episodes of hypomania and depression.
 It may have more moderate symptoms than bipolar I disorder but can still cause impairment and difficulty for those living with it.
 If you think you might be experiencing symptoms of bipolar II disorder, a major depressive episode, or another subtype, consider reaching out to a provider for further guidance.
-Support is available.

 Find support for bipolar disorder symptoms